-The iconic black and orange monarch butterfly is known for its astonishing long-distance annual migration and reliance on milkweed as its obligate larval host plant.
+The iconic black and orange monarch butterfly is known for its astonishing long-distance annual migration and reliance on milkweed (Asclepias spp.) as its obligate larval host plant.
 Though genetically similar, there are two subpopulations of monarchs in North America, with the eastern population overwintering in Mexico and breeding in the midwestern states, and the western population overwintering in coastal California and fanning out across the west from Arizona to Idaho to breed.
 Outside the U.S., there are at least 74 known populations of resident, non-migratory monarchs that have established around the world in the past 200 years, all with origins from the North American populations (Nial et al. 2019).

 Conservation Status of Monarch Butterflies